Red5d/edlkit/README.md

 The script will start up a small curses-based UI that assists with making adjustments to (tweaking) the timings in EDL files.
 It also hooks into VLC to show a rendering of the adjusted segment of the video.
 The keyboard commands to operate the tool are all listed in the UI when it starts.

+##edltweak-gui

+This script does the same thing as edltweak, but it has a Python 3 TTK (Tkinter) GUI instead of the curses-based UI.

+The same arguments as edltweak work, but it also has a file-selection dialog you can use if you run it without arguments.

 ##edlcreate